 - There is no guarantee that the police will go to your home.

 - After a certain number of false alarms, the police won't respond to any call-outs.

 Maintaining your home alarm

 With any standard burglar alarm, regular maintenance should highlight and reduce defects, give you peace of mind, and give you more redress if something goes wrong - 35% of Which? members with a burglar alarm have their alarm maintained.

 If you get a burglar alarm maintenance contract, your alarm will be checked once a year (twice a year if you have a police-monitoring contract) either remotely or by an installer coming to your home.

 Costs for this vary, particularly as you can get different levels of maintenance, such as additional free call-outs or parts included.
 Our page on burglar alarm costs details what we found when we called a number of different installers for quotes, and shows you how to get the best value for your alarm.

 Having your alarm system professionally maintained can help tackle any problems with false alarms.
-It is also a requirement of some insurance companies, and a requirement if you have a monitoring contract.
+It is also a requirement for some insurance companies, and if you have a monitoring contract.